 The Current Agricultural Use Value (CAUV) program allows farmland devoted exclusively to commercial agriculture to be valued based on the agricultural use of the land rather than its “highest and best” potential use, resulting in a substantially lower tax bill for working farmers.
 Any Ohio property owner currently engaged in commercial agriculture may qualify for the program.
-An initial application may be filed with the Franklin County Auditor’s Office between the first of January and prior to the first Monday in March of the tax year seeking CAUV valuation.
+An initial application may be filed with the Pike County Auditor’s Office between the first of January and prior to the first Monday in March of the tax year seeking CAUV valuation.
 Annual field inspections are performed to determine continuing qualification of each parcel in the county currently enrolled in the CAUV program.
 (ORC 5713.30-5713.99)

 How do I qualify for the program?

 To qualify, land totaling 10 acres or more must be devoted exclusively to an agriculture use such as commercial animal or poultry husbandry, apiculture, aquaculture, the production for a commercial purpose of timber, field crops, tobacco, fruits, vegetables, nursery stock, ornamental trees, sod, flowers or land retirement and conservation programs administered through a federal agency.
 All land totaling less than 10 acres and devoted exclusively to an agricultural use, must show a gross average income of $2,500 over the previous three years.